py415/bmi-calculator-ios/README.md

 ## Product Spec
 ### User Stories

-- [ ] User shall be able to set their height and weight.
+- [X] User shall be able to set their height and weight.
-- [ ] User shall be able to calculate their BMI with their height and weight.
+- [X] User shall be able to calculate their BMI with their height and weight.
+- [X] User shall be able to recalculate their BMI.

 ## App Walkthrough

 Here's a GIF of how the app works:

 <img src="ADD_GIF_LINK" width=250><br>

-## Open-source libraries used

-- [LIBRARY NAME](ADD_SOURCE_LINK_HERE) - Add a description here.

 ## Credits